All Episodes

 Thank you.

-And as soon as they contracted with these networks where suddenly the employee could just say, Well, you know, I'll just pay $15.
+And as soon as they contracted with these networks where suddenly the employee could just say, well, you know, I'll just pay $15.

-We saw some of the stupidest claims that if you had to pay some money out of your pocket, you know they wouldn't have been done.
+We saw some of the stupidest claims that if you had to pay some money out of your pocket, you know, they wouldn't have been done.

-There's a study um at Mount Sinai that if you watch your weight, you exercise, you don't smoke, you watch your blood pressure.
+There's a study at Mount Sinai that if you watch your weight, you exercise, you don't smoke, you watch your blood pressure.

-You're gonna die someday.
+You're going to die someday.

 No, you've reduced your chance of a heart attack over a given 10-year period by 99%.